albert-haliulov/microprofile-healthcheck/README.md

       - name-service
 ````

 We used version 3 notation: `https://docs.docker.com/compose/compose-file/`.
-As you can see, there are two services defined `name-service` and `ping-service` which will create from images `name:1.0` and `ping:1.0`.
+As you can see, there are two services defined `name-service` and `ping-service` which would be created from images `name:1.0` and `ping:1.0`.
 Ports mapped in the same way as you usually use with `docker run` command.

 Open `io.openliberty.guides.ping.PingHealth` class which we created in previous steps.
 You can see the ConfigProperty `NAME_HOSTNAME`.
 This environment variable initialized by `name-service` in `docker-compose.yaml`: